Luria–Nebraska Neuropsychological Battery: History

 The purpose of early neuropsychological tests was simply to determine whether or not a person had a brain injury or brain damage.
 Although they can still perform this function, modern brain imaging has made it less necessary.
 Instead, these tests now serve to describe the injury, including its location and the degree of impairment.
 The ability to perform these functions began with Alexander Luria's original qualitative procedures.
 The work of this Russian neuropsychologist would become the basis for the theory behind the Luria–Nebraska Neuropsychological Battery.
 Compared to traditional tests, these procedures were better at determining patients' strengths and weaknesses; however, their standardization was prevented by their lack of fixed content and the fact they had no definite method of scoring or accuracy determination.

-Luria's original method, released in 1966, was revised by Christensen in 1975 to describe the procedure more in-depth.
+Luria's original method, released in 1966, was revised by Anne-Lise Christensen in 1975 to describe the procedure more in-depth.
 This revision made possible a version that combined the qualitative and quantitative aspects of the procedures.
-In 1977 Charles Golden presented the Luria-South Dakota, a new version of the battery created at the University of South Dakota that combined Luria and Christensen’s works.
+In 1977 Charles Golden presented the Luria-South Dakota, a new version of the battery created at the University of South Dakota that combined Luria and Christensen's works.
 To develop this version and ensure it covered everything from both Luria and Christensen, Golden first created an exam that took approximately 18 hours to administer and contained nearly 2,000 procedures.
 From this base items were selectively removed if they were found to lack reliability or validity, be repetitive, be too long, or fail to accurately discriminate a brain injury.
-Existing interest in Luria’s work made this battery instantly popular, and as it was circulated, demand and research only grew.
+Existing interest in Luria's work made this battery instantly popular, and as it was circulated, demand and research only grew.
 Western Psychological Services created the current revision, the Luria–Nebraska Neuropsychological Battery.
 It was published in 1980 in the Journal of Consulting and Clinical Psychology and the International Journal of Neuroscience.

 The Luria–Nebraska has been the subject of some debate that has split the neuropsychology field.
 It faced criticism for its combination of quantitative and qualitative methods, the wide variety of its fourteen scales, and the possibility that it did not include enough different neuropsychological skills or did not distinguish brain dysfunction adequately.
 Large empirical studies have suggested these criticisms are largely unfounded and based on misinformation or lack of understanding of how the test is interpreted.
 However, these concerns resulted in a decrease in use of the battery, and some negative views of it still persist despite evidence of its reliability and validity.